MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 ### Why We're Pushing This Message

-With **organizations** like UNHCR, we're hoping to secure around $45,000 for a pilot project we're calling the "Solar Survival Kit" in Khartoum.
+- With **organizations** like UNHCR, we're hoping to secure around $45,000 for a pilot project we're calling the "Solar Survival Kit" in Khartoum.
 This fits perfectly with their focus on refugee-led innovation, and frankly, we think it's time humanitarian energy policy moved toward more sustainable, grassroots approaches.
-For **local committees**, we need to change how people see solar.
+- For **local committees**, we need to change how people see solar.
 Right now, too many people think of it as some kind of luxury for wealthy households.
 We want communities to start seeing it as essential infrastructure like roads or water systems and get everyone contributing to make it happen.
-The **general public** has some misconceptions we need to address.
+- The **general public** has some misconceptions we need to address.
 A lot of people still think solar is too expensive or unreliable.
 We need to show them real examples of how solar projects are actually making communities stronger.
-For **research centers and journalists**, we've got both the data and the human stories they need to influence policy and attract more investment.
+- For **research centers and journalists**, we've got both the data and the human stories they need to influence policy and attract more investment.
 Solar isn't just clean energy anymore—it's critical humanitarian infrastructure.

 ### How We're Getting the Message Out

 >Different audiences need different approaches.
-- Funders want concise presentations, blog posts, and clear infographics that show community impact and how projects can scale up.
+- **Funders** want concise presentations, blog posts, and clear infographics that show community impact and how projects can scale up.
-- Community committees work best with materials they can easily share, WhatsApp-friendly infographics, short videos, fact sheets that clear up common myths, and templates for running productive meetings about solar adoption.
+- **Community committees** work best with materials they can easily share, WhatsApp-friendly infographics, short videos, fact sheets that clear up common myths, and templates for running productive meetings about solar adoption.
-- For the general public, we're creating blog posts and social media content in local languages that focus on success stories and practical benefits people can actually relate to.
+- For the **general public**, we're creating blog posts and social media content in local languages that focus on success stories and practical benefits people can actually relate to.
-- Research centers get detailed project briefs and case studies that align with their existing work.
+- **Research centers** get detailed project briefs and case studies that align with their existing work.
 Journalists get feature articles (usually 1,200-1,500 words) that blend hard data with compelling human stories, plus infographics they can use to reach wider audiences.

 ### Why This Actually Matters

 This whole approach is really about reframing how we think about solar energy.
 Instead of seeing it as just another technology option, we're positioning it as survival infrastructure.
 That means displaced communities can lead their own resilient solutions instead of waiting for help.
-It's also about changing how humanitarian funding works—moving away from quick fixes toward systems that actually last.
+It's also about changing how humanitarian funding works, moving away from quick fixes toward systems that actually last.
 We want solar to be seen as public infrastructure, not a luxury.
 And if we can prove this model works, it could transform how we approach energy access in conflict zones everywhere.
 >The bottom line?
 Communities that have reliable power are communities that can survive and thrive, even when everything else around them is falling apart.